Content reviewed by

 Bake into edibles

-One of the advantages of kief is that it makes for an excellent way to disperse cannabis in whatever dish you’re making if you’re cooking with it.
+One of the advantages of kief is that it is an excellent way to disperse cannabis in whatever dish you’re making if you’re cooking with it.
 However, as kief is more potent than its flower counterpart, you must also be careful how much you use.
 This is especially the case when it comes to edibles.

 Another advantage of using kief for edibles is that, as there’s less plant material, the taste of cannabis isn’t nearly as overpowering (although there’s still plenty of flavor from the terpenes and flavonoids in the cannabis plant).
 This makes kief an excellent choice for making pot brownies or other edibles.